Prospects for toponium formation at the LHC in the single-lepton mode

 These results demonstrate that near-threshold toponium formation leaves a clear and characteristic imprint on single-leptonic $t\bar t$ events at the LHC.
 In particular, the angular correlations between the lepton and the jets from the hadronic top decay emerge as powerful discriminants with genuine sensitivity to bound-state effects.
 Even under the conservative assumptions of perfect reconstruction and no systematic uncertainties, we indeed find a statistical significance of \mbox{$s\!\sim\!11$} after a selection on one of such variables, which suggests that toponium effects could already be probed with the existing LHC Run~2 dataset.
 Furthermore, additional sensitivity may be gained by combining the implemented selection with other observables.

 After the above selection, we determine the momenta of the two top quarks in the $t\bar t$ rest frame and study the distribution of their common three-momentum magnitude $p^*$.
 The resulting spectra for the signal (teal) and the background (orange) are shown in figure~\ref{fig:p*}, both with only our basic selection of one lepton, two $b$-jets, two light jets and $\met > 30$~GeV (solid) and after enforcing first the reconstructed $t\bar t$ invariant mass to be smaller than 350~GeV and next the cut of eq.~\eqref{eq:cutR2} (dashed).
 In both cases, the signal and background distributions display markedly different behaviours: the toponium contribution peaks at \mbox{$p^* \sim 20$~GeV}, whereas the background rises towards larger values of the top momentum $p^*$.
 This variable therefore offers strong discriminating power and could be leveraged to increase the signal significance and the signal-to-noise ratio.
-It should however be stressed that genuine toponium events are not expected to populate the large-$p^*$ region since generator-level cuts of $m_{t\bar t} < 350$~GeV and $p^*<50$~GeV have been imposed (see section~\ref{sec:technics} and~\cite{Fuks:2024yjj}).
+It should however be stressed that genuine toponium events are not expected to populate the large-$p^*$ region since generator-level cuts of $m_{t\bar t} < 350$~GeV and $p^*<50$~GeV have been imposed in order to restrict the generated events to be in the near-threshold, non-relativistic regime where our methodology relying on the NRQCD-inspired re-weighting of the matrix elements is reliable (see section~\ref{sec:technics} and~\cite{Fuks:2024yjj}).